 What is global warming?Global warming is defined as the increase of the average temperature on Earth.
 And as temperatures increase, so do natural disasters.

-Their data show that an increase of one degree Celsius makes the Earth warmer now than it has been for at least a thousand years.The top 11 warmest years on record were all in the previous 13 years, said NASA in 2007, and the first half of 2010 has already gone down in history as the hottest ever recorded.
+Their data show that an increase of one degree Celsius makes the Earth warmer now than it has been for at least a thousand years.The top 11 warmest years on record were all in the previous 13 years, said NASA in 2007, and the first half of 2010 went down in history as the hottest ever recorded.

-Projections from the UN climate change body the Intergovernmental Panel on Climate Change (IPCC) say that global surface temperature will probably rise a further 1.1 to 6.4 degrees Celsius (2.0 to 11.5 degrees Fahrenheit) during the 21st century.
+Projections from the UN climate change body the Intergovernmental Panel on Climate Change (IPCC) say that global surface temperature will probably rise a further 1.5 to 4.8 degrees Celsius during the 21st century.

 That huge range of estimates is due to the amazing complexity of our Earth’s climate system and the uncertainty about whether mankind will fight this warming or continue with business-as-usual.